Thomas-Brd/3D_landslide_detection/README.md

 (All LiDAR data are under license: https://creativecommons.org/licenses/by/3.0/nz/)

-## Getting started
-The 3D landslide detection workflow can be executed from the jupyter notebook "3D_landslide_detection".

 The M3C2 parameters files are in the "Landslide_detection/" folder.

 The point cloud of the detected significant changes with fluvial erosion and sedimentation filtered is also provided.

+## Getting started
+The 3D landslide detection workflow can be executed from the jupyter notebook "3D_landslide_detection" or from the cloudcompare software directly.

 ## References